1972 invasion of Uganda: Aftermath

 Though his commanders urged him to respond in kind to the Ugandan border attacks, Nyerere agreed to the mediation overseen by Siad Barre, which resulted in the signing of the Mogadishu Agreement, which stipulated that Ugandan and Tanzanian forces retreat to positions at least 10 km away from the other's border and refrain from supporting opposition forces that targeted each other's governments.
 The Ugandan rebel camp at Handeni was closed, and the Obote loyalists were resettled to Tabora in central Tanzania to live as tobacco farmers.
 The agreement was signed on 5 October 1972.
-Amin and Nyerere would remained deeply hostile.
+Amin and Nyerere would remain deeply hostile.

 Overall, the rebels were completely defeated and suffered heavy losses; hundreds were killed.
 The Daily Monitor put the insurgent losses at 454 dead.
 The Uganda Army admitted that nine soldiers had been killed.
 According to the Ugandan government, about 150 Ugandan civilians had died during the invasion.
 Between nine and 20 Tanzanian civilians were killed during the Ugandan airstrikes.
+One American Peace Corps worker was killed by crossfire in southern Uganda.